SebastianOberschwendtner/OTOS/CONTRIBUTING.md

 You do not need to use these variable types, you can use the `uint8_t` type for example, this naming convention is just a recommendation.
 > For more complex typedefs, the abbreviation does not make sense anymore.

+> Also when writing in *C++* the compiler handles more of the type checks, so it is not as relevant here to include the types in the variable names.

 Example:
 ```c
 unsigned char pch_array = {}; //Example pointer to a char array